 Q: What are the raffle prizes?

-A: There will be 25 raffle prizes on the ticket, and 1,500 tickets available to be sold.
-View the full list of prizes on our Raffle page.
+A: There will be 20 cash prizes on the ticket, and 2,000 tickets are available to be sold.
+View the full breakdown of cash prizes on our Raffle page.

 Q: How much do raffle tickets cost?